 Program areas at Board of Control for Southern Regional Education

-The sreb making schools work conference provides a platform for elementary, middle grades and high school educators to share innovative and well-tested school improvement strategies.
-Conference attendees learn how teams of teachers, counselors, and leaders prepare core academic, career, and technical training aimed at equiping students for success in college and in the 21st-century workplace.
-In july 2022, the 35th annual making schools work conference was held in grapevine, tx.
+The sreb making schools work conference provides a platform for elementary, middle grades and high school educators to share innovative and proven school improvement strategies.
+Conference attendees learn how teams of teachers, counselors and leaders prepare core academic and career and technical Education students with the skills and knowledge needed to succeed in college and the 21st-century workplace.
+In july 2023, the 36th annual making schools work conference was held in orlando, fl.
 The conference focus areas included: engaging instruction, aligned curricula, career pathways, student supports, and cultures of continuous improvement.
 During the four-day conference, sreb staff strived to connect k-12 educators with strategies that work.
-A total of 2726 educators, representing 39 states and the country of lagos, registered for the conference.
-Attendees attended two general sessions, and they could choose from over 500 breakout sessions.
+A total of 2,845 educators, representing 40 states and the country of canada, registered for the conference.
+Attendees attended two general sessions with the option to choose from over 500 breakout sessions.

 The nation's largest gathering of underrepresented scholars of color started with fewer than a dozen participants in 1994.
 Today, the annual institute on teaching and mentoring (institute) gathers more than 1,000 current and future faculty members under one roof to address the continuing shortage of minority professors on college campuses.
-This powerful program provides scholars with knowledge, skills, networking, and mentoring opportunities.
+This powerful tool provides scholars with knowledge, skills, networking, and mentoring opportunities.
 More than 50 different workshops and plenary sessions on key issues provide scholars with important insights and practical tips for graduate study and building successful careers in higher Education.
 More than 22,000 doctoral scholars and faculty have attended the institute.
-The 2022 institute on teaching and mentoring was attended by 958 attendees and was represented by 186 institutions.
+A summary of the 2023 institute is shown below.the 2023 institute on teaching and mentoring remained the largest gathering of minority doctoral ph.d. students in the nation with 955 attendees.
+The institute brings together students and faculty members from across the nation.
+This year there were 300 sreb attendees, 12 mcnair attendees, 175 sloan attendees, 22 faculty mentor attendees, 8 new england attendees, 5 m-marc attendees, 2 lsamp attendees, 45 presenters, 230 recruiter representatives, 83 guests, 11 nasa attendees, 23 ssrc attendees, 20 advisory committee attendees, 19 staff and volunteers.